Xavier Arline joins Navy lacrosse team; quarterback will continue to play football for Midshipmen

 Arline came to the Naval Academy for the opportunity to play both sports he loves and now that plan is coming to fruition.

-“It’s something that has been on my mind for a while and it just felt like the time was right,” Arline told The Capital during a brief phone interview Wednesday morning.
+“It’s something that has been on my mind for a while and it just felt like the time was right,” Arline told The Capital Wednesday morning.
 “I’m thankful both coaches have been supportive.
 I’m also grateful to my father and family for helping with the process.
 I’m in a great place going forward.”

 Arline is not choosing lacrosse over football; he is merely deciding to pursue both sports.
 It has not been determined how much he will participate in spring football practice, but he plans to remain fully engaged with the program.

 “I understand that being present for the spring is important.
-I plan to be part of the [football] team as much as I can,” Arline said.
+I plan to be part of the [football] team as much as I can,” said Arline, who started three games as a plebe but was the backup in 2021 to Tai Lavatai most the season.

 Arline met with Navy football coach Ken Niumatalolo Tuesday and the two came to an agreement.
 They then walked together down to the lacrosse offices located one floor below on Ricketts Hall.